team1432/team1432.github.io/source/posts/2016-07-08-t-shirts-through-the-years.md

 author: Alan Lohkamp
 published: false
 title: T-shirts Through the Years
+summary: >
+  The t-shirts, games, and robots from every year the Metal Beavers competed.
 ---
-The t-shirts, games, and robots from every year the Metal Beavers competed.

 READMORE